milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/topics/analytics/index.html.md

 Processing IP addresses

-Your device’s IP address is sent to Verizon Media whenever you interact with one of our Products or Services.
+Your device’s IP address is sent to Yahoo whenever you interact with one of our Products or Services.
 Third parties may also receive and pass your IP address to us when you interact with their products.
-Likewise, Verizon Media may relay your IP address to partners that we use to show content, ads and related products on our Products.
+Likewise, Yahoo may relay your IP address to partners that we use to show content, ads and related products on our Products.

 We collect your IP addresses over time to: